sinricpro/help-docs/pages/tutorials/camera/raspberrypi-webrtc-alexa-googlehome-camera.md

 layout: post
 ---

-In this section we’ll walk through creating a Sinric Pro **Camera** and then view the camera feed via **Alexa Echo Show, Alexa App, Google Nest Smart Display and Chromecast with Google TV devices.**.
+In this section, we will show you how to create a Sinric Pro Camera and view the camera feed on

+* Alexa Echo Show
+* Alexa App
+* Google Nest Smart Display, and Chromecast with Google TV devices.
+* Sinric Pro App and Portal.

 ### Prerequisites :